BrettHansen/EventPlanner/README.md

     bundle install
     ```

-* If a database does not already exist, create and seed a new database with:
+* Once and only once use the following command to create the database:
+    ```
+    rake db:create
+    ```

+* To migrate and seed the newly created database, use the following command:
     ```
     rake db:migrate db:seed
     ```